 In some cases, attendance is a fundamental component in the course objectives (i.e., participation in a group project or oral presentations in a speech class).
 In other cases, faculty may determine that a student can master the course content despite absences.

 The U.S. Dept. of Education's Office of Civil Rights has given the following guidelines for determining if and when attendance is essential to a course:

-- Are the classroom interactions between the instructor and the students, and amongst the students themselves, integral to the course objectives?
+- Are the classroom interactions between the instructor and the students, and among the students themselves, integral to the course objectives?

 - Does classroom participation make up a significant component of the learning process?

 - Does the functional nature of the course rely on student participation as an essential method of learning?

 - To what degree does a student's failure to attend constitute a significant loss to the educational process of that student and others in the course?